Windrush scheme casework guidance (accessible)

 On 16 April 2018, the Home Office set up a Taskforce (now known as the Windrush Help Team) to support the Windrush generation and launched the Windrush Scheme shortly after.
 The Windrush Scheme formalises and extends the assistance provided by the Windrush Help Team, to help the Windrush generation to prove their settled status (or right of abode), or to apply for British citizenship.
 The Scheme allows those who are in the UK to remain and those who are overseas, to return.

-The Windrush Scheme has been introduced to enable people who originally came to and settled in the UK prior to 1 January 1973 from Commonwealth countries as part of the ‘Windrush generation’ and their children, to obtain evidence of their immigration or settled status, or apply for British citizenship free of charge.
-These are people who are, or have in the past been, continuously resident in the UK, but because of the law applying at the time of their arrival, did not need a formal grant of leave and may not have, since then, obtained evidence of their status.
+The Windrush Scheme has been introduced to enable people who originally came to and settled in the UK prior to 1 January 1973 from Commonwealth countries as part of the ‘Windrush generation’ and their children, to obtain proof of their immigration or settled status, or apply for British citizenship free of charge.
+These are people who are, or have in the past been, continuously resident in the UK, but because of the law applying at the time of their arrival, did not need a formal grant of leave and may not have, since then, obtained proof of their immigration status.

 Many people in the Windrush generation considered themselves to be British citizens, which is a point that has been recognised in Parliament by the Prime Minister and other ministers.
 These are people who have lived for many years in the UK, having come to this country from countries with close ties to the UK and institutions that were in many cases modelled on those in the UK.